ocurity/dracon/docs/getting-started.md

 quickly.
 If you already have a K8s cluster then you can skip directly to the [Deploying Dracon dependencies](#deploying-dracon-dependencies) section.

+We support two ways of deploying Dracon.

+1. Using the Helm packages that we distribute
+2. Using your local copy of this repository

+The 2nd option is useful when you are developing components or new functionality

 ## Tools you will need

 You will need to have the following tools installed in your system: